Playing Chelsea means less and less every year, says Mourinho

 After the United boss dragged up Conte's ban for match-fixing earlier in his career – for which he was later acquitted - the Italian responded by labelling Mourinho a "little man" and a "fake".

-He was careful not to reignite things two days before the match at Old Trafford, however, before downplaying the significance of his meetings with Chelsea.
+Though he was careful not to reignite things two days before the match at Old Trafford, before downplaying the significance of his meetings with Chelsea.

 "I don't want to speak about it, not at all," Mourinho said of his previous spat with Conte during Friday's pre-match news conference.